Fowlron/Flask-Docker/README.md

 # Technology Stack
 The development environment uses flask's built-in server to serve both dynamic and static pages and postgres with sqlalchemy for databases.

-The development environment uses nginx, gunicorn and flask, with postgres and sqlalchemy for databases.
+The production environment uses nginx, gunicorn and flask, with postgres and sqlalchemy for databases.

 # Development
 On run, the development environment will recreate and seed the databases by executing `python manage.py create_db` and `python manage.py seed_db`.
 Make sure those functions exist.